-Paper 4 (2 hours) (Alternative to Coursework)
+Paper 4 Alternative to Coursework (2 hours)

 This paper will be on Topics 8-10.
 The paper will include a collection of source material relating to the prescribed topic, and candidates will be required to answer a series of questions on this material.